Fifis/STATEC-CMP/README.md

 ### Low-priority

+* FEATURE: SA: add a calendar for the Netherlands.
 * FEATURE: ECM: create a class for ECMs for easier prediction and estimation.
 So far, there are too many functions not using any meta-information and doing guess-work based on variable names.
 * FUNCTION: SA: re-implement the M statistics explicitly, visualise them
 * FEATURE: SA: detect trading-day peaks by looking at the neighbourhood at which the trading-day frequencies are the highest (or if they are lower, but not by much, i.e. 1%); remove those peaks and compare with the rest; are they the highest?